 Hugging the banks of the Rhône River, Avignon is dominated by the fortress-like Palais des Papes (Palace of the Popes), the home of the French Popes who lived here for most of the 14th century.
 Avignon, another of the most attractive French cities in the region, offers art and culture by the bucket load and offers wonderful opportunities for photography.

-Cosmopolitan restaurants, picturesque streets and elegant buildings, Aix is sophisticated, chic and artistic, the inspiration for painters like Paul Cézanne who was born here in 1839.
-Check out the top attractions in this most attractive of cities.
+Cosmopolitan restaurants, picturesque streets, and elegant buildings, Aix is sophisticated, chic and artistic, the inspiration for painters like Paul Cézanne who was born here in 1839.

-Described by Alexander Dumas as "the meeting place of the entire world" and centered around the old port, France's major and most cosmopolitan city is an exhilerating place to visit.
+Described by Alexander Dumas as "the meeting place of the entire world" and centered around the old port, Marseille is an exhilerating place to visit.
 There's something for every visitor, while the adventurous can try the great climbing in the nearby dramatic Calanques massif.